mrness/Prediction_Prices_Of_Wheat/README.md

 2. 10 CSVs were provided to team to work with a clean data
 3. 2 Jupyter notebook codes were provided explaining how data got updated

+working on Wheat_prices Trend: a Wheat_Trent.ipynb provided to team to review it:
+1.ploting and commenting  on wheat prices trend throughout 10 years period 2.ploting the whole dataSet we have and understanding the Correlation between each elements